indiana-university/rivet-icons/README.md

 ## Request a new icon

 [Submit a Rivet support request](https://rivet.uits.iu.edu/help/#support-request-form) to request a new icon.

-## Icon specifications

-Draw each icon to the following specifications:

-- 16&times;16px grid
-- 2px stroke for all icon outlines
-- Expand all strokes before exporting and merge/flatten artwork in to one group.
-- Set `fill` attribute to `currentColor` on exported SVGs.

 ## Run the docs site